 Welcome to the Paul Murphy Memorial Scholarship fund.
 Paul joined the Buffalo Niagara Convention Center and served as Director of Sales from 1993-1999.
-He returned to the Center in 2001 as the General Manager, a position he held until his passing on December 27, 2020.
+He returned to the Center in 2001 as General Manager, a position he held until his passing on December 27, 2020.
 Paul was a staunch advocate for tourism and hospitality in Buffalo.
 One of Paul’s last wishes was to establish a scholarship to help a graduating senior pursue a degree in hospitality.
 The scholarship has been established by the Murphy family in conjunction with Visit Buffalo Niagara and the Buffalo Niagara Convention Center.

-Paul is survived by his wife Kim, daughters; Natalie, Tara and Ella, in addition to his three brothers, Matthew, John and Patrick Murphy; and three sisters, Jean Murphy, Barbara DeSimone and Diane Revelas.
-Paul was preceded in death by his parents, Matthew, and Lucille, in addition to two siblings Marilyn and Mark.
+Paul is survived by his wife Kim, daughters; Natalie, Tara, and Ella, in addition to his three brothers, Matthew, John, and Patrick Murphy, and three sisters, Jean Murphy, Barbara DeSimone, and Diane Revelas.
+Paul was preceded in death by his parents, Matthew, and Lucille, in addition to two siblings, Marilyn and Mark.

 If you would like to make a gift by mail, please send a check made payable to the: